schuster/csa/README.md

-IMPORTANT NOTE: This repository is frozen.
-All future work on CSA is being done in my separate APS checker repository (and the model was copied there)
+IMPORTANT NOTE: This repository is currently in the midst of being updated for a new version of the language, so much of it is in a broken state

-CSA: Communicating State Agents, and APS: Actor Protocol Specifications
+CSA: Communicating State Agents

-This is a package for Racket implementing the CSA state-machine-based actor language as well as a simple syntax checker for APS, the corresponding specification language.
+This is a package for executing the CSA state-machine-based actor language as a Racket program.
+The related conformance checker is in another repository.

 Installation
 ============